Narasimham (film): Plot

-While speaking to Induchoodan, Menon suffers a stroke and passes away.
-At Menon's funeral, Manapally Pavithran arrives to poke fun at Induchoodan and also tries to carry out the postponed last rituals of his own father.
-Induchoodan interrupts the ritual and avenges the death of Indulekha and Justice Menon by severely injuring Pavithran.
-On his way back to a peaceful life, Induchoodan accepts Anuradha, who is the robust and honest daughter of Mooppil Nair as his life partner.
+At Menon's funeral, Pavithran arrives to mock Induchoodan and resume the funeral rites of his own father that had previously been interrupted.
+Induchoodan confronts him and exacts revenge for the deaths of Indulekha and Menon by severely injuring him.
+The film concludes with Induchoodan leaving behind his turbulent past and accepting Anuradha, the forthright daughter of Mooppil Nair, as his life partner.